caroline-e-miller/week-daze/proposal.md

 ## Description
 This application serves as a one-stop shop to track where you are with the job search.
+We will be implementing mySQL with a job process database of a user table and a table of job leads.

 ## User Story